tnowak22/e50/wiki/python_raspi.md

 Once the environment is activated, we can install the necessary libraries.
 For this project, we only need the `RPi.GPIO` library.
 It can be installed using:

+    pip3 install wheel
     pip3 install RPi.GPIO

 The `RPi.GPIO` library will allow us to control the motor using the Raspberry Pi's general purpose input output pins.

-This will be used to interface with the motor driver.
+***
 NOTE: There seems to be a bug with Python version 3.9.2 and installing the RPi.GPIO package.
 It can be remedied by running `export CFLAGS=-fcommon` in the terminal before installing the RPi.GPIO library.
 An image is included of a successfull installation.

 ![](./images/error.PNG)